janablechschmidt/MetaRange.jl/README.md

 run_simulation!(SD)
 ```

-Results can be viewed by inspection the relevant parts of the `Simulation_Data` object.
+Results can be viewed by inspecting the relevant parts of the `Simulation_Data` object.
 There are also several visualization functions that will plot the output (see [documentation](https://janablechschmidt.github.io/MetaRange.jl/dev/) for all functions and their description).
 Output images can be static or dynamic.
 For example, to create a GIF of the abundance of a species for each timestep of the simulation call:

 ```julia
 abundance_gif(SD)